DataDog/documentation/content/en/data_streams/_index.md

 ### Measure end-to-end pipeline health with new metrics

-Once you've configured Data Streams Monitoring, you can measure the time it typically takes for events to traverse between any two points in your asynchronous system:
+Once Data Streams Monitoring is configured, you can measure the time it usually takes for events to traverse between any two points in your asynchronous system:

 | Metric Name | Notable Tags | Description |
 |---|---|-----|
 | dd.stream.edge_latency | `service`, `upstream_service`, `topic`, `partition` | Time elapsed from producing messages in a client to receiving messages in the consuming service. |
 | dd.stream.latency_from_origin | `service`, `upstream_service`, `hash` | Time elapsed from producing messages at their point of origin to receiving messages in the selected service. |

-We recommend using the "Pipeline Health" tab on any service in Data Streams Monitoring to create SLOs or monitors on end-to-end latency:
+Datadog recommends using the **Pipeline Health** tab on any service in Data Streams Monitoring to create SLOs or monitors on end-to-end latency:

 {{< img src="data_streams/data_streams_create_slo.png" alt="Datadog Data Streams Monitoring" style="width:100%;" >}}